jlgerber/cpp_happy_fun_time/session_03/session03.md

 ## Our simple main.cpp file

 Ok, let's get going.
 Create a root project directory.
-I am calling mine hellocmake. you can call yours whatever.
+I am calling mine *hello_cmake*. you can call yours whatever you like.

-Cd into the directory and create a main.cpp file.
+Cd into the directory and create a *main.cpp* file.
 It should look something like the following:

 ```
 #include <iostream>